A Condo/HOA guide: How to effectively communicate with owners and residents

 Benefits of great communication in a community

-Maintaining great communication can help the HOA to reduce costs, minimize legal risk and improve the overall value of your condo units.
+Maintaining great communication can help the corporation/association to reduce costs, minimize legal risk and improve the overall value of the development.

-The average condo association can spend between $10, 000 to $50, 000 a year on emergency repair and clean-up.
-That’s a lot of money that the board should work to eliminate.
+The average condo association can spend between $10,000 to $50,000 a year on emergency repair and clean-up.
+That’s a lot of money, but these costs can be reduced.

 Effective communication can help you educate people to not put grease, oil and other harmful garbage down their drains, etc.

-It’s important to communicate condo rules properly and regularly to unit owners.
-That way, if any legal problems arise, you know you’ve done your due diligence as a condo board to equip unit owners with the right information.
+It’s important to communicate rules properly and regularly to owners.
+That way, if any legal problems arise, you know you’ve done your due diligence as a board to equip owners with the right information.

 Effective communication can also help you maximize the return on your investment.
-Letting people know how they should take care of the amenities and contribute to the condo community as a whole can improve the overall property value.
-After all, people always pay attention when you remind them of things that’ll hit them in the wallet later.
+Letting people know how they should take care of the amenities and contribute to the community as a whole can improve the overall property value.
+After all, people always pay attention when you remind them of things that could impact their finances later on.

 Conclusion

-Proactive condo boards with a commitment to clear communication are able to protect their financial well-being in the long run and foster healthier relationships with residents.
+Proactive boards with a commitment to clear communication are able to protect their financial well-being in the long run and foster healthier relationships with residents and owners.

 Going digital is the best way to achieve this especially if you’re managing many units.
-An online presence allows also you to create and maintain an appealing image to prospective buyers.
-You’re able to engage your residents online no matter where you are.
-Digital notice boards are also useful for raising awareness about association events, maintenance schedules, and other information.
+An online communication solution allows also you to create and maintain an appealing image to prospective buyers.
+You’re able to engage members online no matter where you are.

-The biggest benefits of digital communication include reduced paper waste, unlimited message distribution, and it gives your condo association a professional look.
+The biggest benefits of digital communication include reduced paper waste, unlimited message distribution, and it gives your leadership team a professional look.
 That’s what makes it an essential part of a visually engaging and effective communication strategy.

 Condo/HOA Software